-The selection of the location of the Compound was cognisant of the following factors and constraints:
+The selection of the location of the compound was cognisant of the following factors and constraints:

-- The land lies within the permanent design footprint of the development activities and within the Project boundary - The Compound is able to maintain operability until Project completion and is not subject to a further move - Minimise the clearing of existing trees, where practical, for the purposes of the Compound - The Compound is not on public land - The Compound is immediately adjacent to the construction works supported by the Compound which is critical to the safe and efficient construction of the cut and cover tunnel - Be of sufficient size to allow its safe operation for the intended purpose of the Compound - Be of sufficient size to provide the intended function for the workforce in the one locality - Does not impede existing pedestrian and vehicular access - Is within proximity of major public transport facilities for workforce accessibility and to minimise personal vehicle traffic - Access to Compound via existing arterial road infrastructure only - No impacts to existing businesses (commercial and retail) including no impacts on existing street exposure, vehicular and pedestrian access and parking amenities.
+- The land lies partially within the permanent footprint of works, with the remaining areas located in areas of temporary works. - The compound is able to maintain operability until project completion and is not subject to a further move - The compound requires limited tree clearing for the sole purpose of the compound - The compound is immediately adjacent to the construction works supported by the compound which is critical to the safe and efficient construction of an SEM connection to the Cut and Cover Tunnel - Be of sufficient size to allow its safe operation for the intended purpose of the compound - Be of sufficient size to provide the intended function for the workforce in the one locality - Does not impede existing Pedestrian and vehicular access - Is within proximity of major public transport facilities for workforce accessibility and to minimise personal vehicle traffic - Access to compound via existing arterial road infrastructure only - No impacts to existing businesses (commercial and retail) including no impacts on existing street exposure, vehicular and pedestrian access, and parking amenities.